nhnghia/etc-using-random-forest-in-p4/README.md

 # Encrypted Traffic Classification at Line Rate in Programmable Switches with Machine Learning

-This repository contains the source code for our work on Encrypted Traffic Classification (ETC) in programmable switches with P4 and Machine Learning, appearing in the Proceedings of IEEE/IFIP NOMS 2024, 6–10 May 2024, Seoul, South Korea.
+This repository contains the source code for our work on Encrypted Traffic Classification (ETC) in programmable switches with P4 and Machine Learning, appearing in the Proceedings of IEEE/IFIP NOMS 2024, 6–10 May 2024, Seoul, South Korea

 ## Overview of the ETC framework
 <img src="etc_framework.png" alt="ETC Overview" style="height: 350px; width:500px;"/>